Sedition Act of 1918: Debate and enactment

 President Wilson and his Attorney General Thomas Watt Gregory viewed the bill as a political compromise.
 They hoped to avoid hearings that would embarrass the administration for its failure to prosecute offensive speech.
 They also feared other proposals that would have withdrawn prosecutorial authority from the Justice Department and placed it in the War Department, creating a sort of civilian court-martial process of questionable constitutionality.
 The final vote for passage was 48 to 26 in the Senate and 293 to 1 in the House of Representatives, with the sole dissenting vote in the House cast by Socialist Meyer London of New York.

+By legislation, the Sedition Act was formally passed by the 65th Congress as an amendment to the existing Espionage Act of 1917.
+Federal authorities actively prosecuted individuals for speech-related offenses.
+This included pursuing prominent figures like Eugene V. Debs to set an example.
+The Supreme Court initially upheld the constitutionality of the Sedition Act in cases like Abrams v.
+United States (1919), reinforcing the government's power to punish dissenting speech.
+The Postmaster General's authority to block mail was an effective tool for censoring printed materials and silencing activists.

 While much of the debate focused on the law's precise language, there was considerable opposition in the Senate, almost entirely from Republicans, especially Henry Cabot Lodge and Hiram Johnson.
 Johnson defended free speech and Lodge complained the administration had failed to use the laws already in place.
 Former President Theodore Roosevelt voiced opposition as well.

 Officials in the Justice Department who had little enthusiasm for the law nevertheless hoped that even without generating many prosecutions it would help quiet public calls for more government action against those thought to be insufficiently patriotic.